Copyright © the Trustees of Dartmouth College. All rights reserved.

 A summary of the DMCA is available at: http://www.copyright.gov/

+If a use does not fall under an exception to the exclusive rights of the copyright holder, use of copyrighted material requires permission of the copyright owner.
 A separate Dartmouth policy governs the ownership of copyrights to material developed by faculty and other College employees.

 Frequently asked questions about the application of the Copyright Law to peer-to-peer file sharing.